dimmus/motif/doc/LOGGING_CONFIGURATION.md

 The following preprocessor defines are set based on the configuration:

-- `XM_LOGGING` - Defined as 1 if logging is enabled
+- Logging is always enabled (no conditional compilation needed)
 - `XM_DEFAULT_LOG_LEVEL` - Set to the configured log level constant
 - `XM_DEFAULT_LOG_OUTPUT` - Set to the configured output destination string